naturalis/FormicID/README.md

         |-- __init__.py
         |-- utils.py
 ```
-### :exclamation: Why this name, FormicID?
-FormicID is a concatenation of Formicidae (the family name of ants) and identification

 ## :ant: AntWeb
 > AntWeb is the world's largest online database of images, specimen records, and natural history information on ants.
 It is community driven and open to contribution from anyone with specimen records, natural history comments, or images.<br><br>